qutech/QuMADA/docs/tutorials.rst

 	map_terminals_gui(station.components, measurement_script.gate_parameters)

 You are now asked for each registered gate/terminal to specify an instrument (or instrument channel) to map to.
-You can use drag and drop to map the parameters to their corresponding channels.
+You can use drag and drop to map the parameters (or complete terminals) to their corresponding channels.
-Check the section regarding the mapping GUI for more information.
+Check the section regarding the mapping GUI for more information (:ref:`MappingGui`).

 ########################################